Google makes it easier for Box customers to migrate to G Suite

 Google and Box recently announced a deep integration between their respective cloud products, one that allows Google Docs users to create, edit, and save their documents from inside Box — after all, many companies subscribe to both services.
 By adding Box support to G Suite Migrate, Google is clearly trying to tempt enterprise customers to move completely over to its side.

-G Suite Migrate is still only available as part of an limited beta program, but those who are signed up to G Suite (not including G Suite Basic, Education, or Nonprofits editions) will be able to migrate from Box starting from today.
+G Suite Migrate is still only available as part of a limited beta program, but those who are signed up to G Suite (not including G Suite Basic, Education, or Nonprofits editions) will be able to migrate from Box starting from today.
 It’s worth noting here that this is only open to Box Enterprise subscribers, and Box Notes are not currently supported as part of the migration service.